EDI2019/EDI2019.github.io/home.md

 ---
-title: EDI 2019
+title: Workshop on Evolution and Dynamics of Institutions
 layout: page

 menu: true
 order: 1
 ---
-Edinburgh Napier University is proud to welcome you to the:

-**2019 Workshop on Evolution and Dynamics of Institutions** *20-22 May 2018 in Edinburgh, Scotland*
+*20-22 May 2018 in Edinburgh, Scotland*

 ________